oninoni/PDG_Utilities/Localisation Tools/README.txt

 (Link: https://chrome.google.com/webstore/detail/export-sheet-data/bfdcopkbamihhchdnjghdknibmcnfplk?utm_source=permalink)

 Usually it automatically puts in the right settings.
 If e.g. there are no check boxes ticked, please contact Zoom.
-Because every sheet needs it's own unique settings it would be too much work to list all of them here :P
+Because every sheet needs its own unique settings it would be too much work to list all of them here :P

 ##############
 ### Step 3 ###
 ##############

-Put the exported .JSON files into the 'Input' folder of the Localisation Creator you need.
+Put the exported .JSON files in the 'Input' folder of the Localisation Creator you need.
 (Don't worry, the deutschkorrektur_l_german.yml in there is where it should be.)

 ################